 Whenever residential property is sold, it is important to make sure that all of the legal aspects of the sale are taken care of.
 This ensures that the purchaser has full legal ownership of the property and that they are aware of any potential issues that might affect them while living in the property.

-Fishers expert conveyancing team is made up of licensed conveyancers supported by our expert solicitors, ensuring you a legally sound conveyancing process to give you complete peace of mind.
+Fishers expert conveyancing team is made up of Solicitors, Legal Executives and Licensed Conveyancers, ensuring you a legally sound conveyancing process to give you complete peace of mind.
 We regularly act for clients in a wide range of residential property transactions and can tailor our service to your unique requirements.

 Fishers is accredited by the Law Society Conveyancing Quality Scheme.
 We were recently shortlisted for Regional Firm of the Year East Midlands in the LFS Conveyancing Awards 2017.